Rishi138/Gmail-Agent/README.md

 4. **Permissions**
    - Navigate to [Audience](https://console.cloud.google.com/auth/audience?) screen
    - Scroll to bottom and add your email as a test user

+## OpenAI Setup
+1. **Setup Your API Key**
+  - Follow Step 2 in the OpenAI Quickstart guide to set up your API key.

+2. **Add Enviromental Variable**
+  - Based on environment being used, follow according setup for environmental variables to add your OpenAI API key

 ## Installation
 1. **Clone Repository**
 ```sh